BryanHogan/bryanhogan/src/pages/blog/what-is-coco.md

 tags: ["learning", "productivity", "design", "development"]
 length: Medium
 ---
 Code & Context shows how studying should be done.
-Combining Computer Science, Design and Entrepreneurship.
+A B.Sc. program combining Computer Science, Design and Entrepreneurship.
 With modern approaches to learning.

 **Table of Contents**
 <ol class="toc">